jebin2/TTS/hf_backend/README.md

 # TTS Text-to-Speech Generator

 A Python-based text-to-speech service with a neobrutalist web interface.
-Upload text files via API, process them with TTS (Text-to-Speech), and view results in a stunning UI.
+Generate audio from text using the Kokoro model and download the results.

 ## Features

-- 🎵 Text file upload via REST API
+- 📝 Text-to-Speech generation
-- 🤖 Automatic TTS processing using kokoro
+- 🤖 Multiple voices and speeds
 - 💾 SQLite database for queue management
 - 🎨 Neobrutalist UI with smooth animations
 - 🔄 Real-time status updates